Encryption

 How does encrypted search work?

 Areev uses HMAC-SHA256 blind index tokens to enable equality searches on encrypted fields without decrypting the data.
-Each searchable field (subject, relation, object) gets a dedicated key derived from the user’s DEK, so this context database supports full SPO queries over ciphertext.
+Each searchable field (subject, relation, object) gets a dedicated key derived from the memory DEK, so this context database supports full SPO queries over ciphertext.

 Blind tokens are case-insensitive and whitespace-insensitive by design.
 The system normalizes input (lowercase, trim, Unicode NFC), computes HMAC-SHA256(field_key, value), and truncates to 128 bits (16 bytes), yielding a deterministic 32-character hex token.
-The same value always produces the same token with the same key, enabling exact-match lookups in the hexastore index.
+The same value always produces the same token with the same key, enabling exact-match lookups in the graph index.
 Different field keys produce different tokens for the same value, preventing cross-field correlation attacks.

 # Searching encrypted grains — the API handles blind indexing transparently

-resp = requests.post("http://localhost:4009/api/memories/default/recall", json={
+resp = requests.post("https://acme.areev.ai/api/memories/default/recall", json={

 "subject": "john", # Converted to blind token server-side